dghuuloc/CS.Teach/ML/README.md

 ---

 ## What is Machine Learning
 Machine learning is a branch of artificial intelligence focused on building systems that can learn from data and improve their performance over time without being explicitly programmed.
 The primary aim is to develop algorithms that can recognize patterns and make decisions based on data inputs.
 Machine Learning (ML) and Artificial Intelligence (AI) are transforming the way we process data, make predictions, and automate decision-making.
-At the heart of ML, three fundamental techniques drive most applications:
-* **Regression** → Used for predicting continuous values (e.g., house prices, stock trends).
-* **Classification** → Assigns predefined labels to data (e.g., spam detection, medical diagnosis).
-* **Clustering** → Groups similar data points together (e.g., customer segmentation, fraud detection).

 ### Ordinary Programming Vs Machine Learning
 In ordinary programming, the job of the programmers is to clearly write every single rule that makes up the task they are trying to accomplish.
 In order to get the results, they must write all rules that acts up on the data.